 - Raw material and natural resource use

 - Energy emissions such as radiation, heat, or vibrations

 - By-products and waste

-- The environment being affected by the physical characteristics of the company.
+- The environment is affected by the physical characteristics of the company.

-consequently, organizations subscribing to the standard in the management of their environment of the workplace enjoy many benefits.
+Consequently, organizations subscribing to the standard in the management of their environment in the workplace enjoy many benefits.

 The benefits are

 - It increases leadership in the organization and it encourages worker participation in environmental activities.

 - It improves the company’s reputation and ensures they continue in business for a very long time.